opencobra/cobratoolbox/docs/source/installation/vonBertalanffy.md

 ### Python 2
 OpenBabel only works with Python 2.
-Most distributions should already have this installed, but if this is not the case, the following lines will do it:
+Most distributions should already have this installed, but if this is not the case, the following lines will do it.
+The commands require administrator rights:
 ```
  sudo add-apt-repository ppa:fkrull/deadsnakes
  sudo apt-get update